 - The sequel takes it even further, with most of the antagonists being at least somewhat sympathetic.
 The Final Boss, in fact, could probably have finished his plans without interference if he hadn't told Yuri and company when and where to meet him.

 - At the end of Mother 3, where Dr. Andonuts traps Porky inside the Absolutely Safe Chamber, he notes that for all the horrible things he's done Porky was deep down an insecure and lonely little boy driven by the fact that everybody hated him.

 - That last one wasn't helped by him being a Jerkass since early childhood.
 While it explains the reason behind his actions, it hardly justifies them to any extent.

 - Surprisingly averted in Kingdom Hearts II with Sora.
 Despite being a notorious Friendship Freak diagnosed with Chronic Hero Syndrome, Sora frequently called out Organization XIII whenever they'd pretend they had emotions or that they were completely justified for their actions.
-It's this very reason why Sora has Ron the Death Eater status with the more hardcore Organization XIII fans.
+It's this very reason why Sora had Ron the Death Eater status for a while with the more hardcore Organization XIII fans.

 - Well, he tries to do this with Xemnas when he seems to die the first time but then Xemnas comes back to screw him and Riku over again.
 In this light, his previous attitude was probably more justified.